 Mount Vernon is a larger medium-sized city located in the state of New York.
-With a population of 68,628 people and 20 constituent neighborhoods, Mount Vernon is the 12th largest community in New York.
-Mount Vernon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 67,345 people and 20 constituent neighborhoods, Mount Vernon is the 12th largest community in New York.
+Mount Vernon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Mount Vernon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Vernon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mount Vernon who work in office and administrative support (14.88%), management occupations (7.98%), and sales jobs (7.72%).
+Overall, Mount Vernon is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (12.35%), sales jobs (8.57%), and healthcare suport services (8.50%).

-One downside of living in Mount Vernon is that it can take a long time to commute to work.
-In Mount Vernon, the average commute to work is 33.85 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Mount Vernon’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Mount Vernon, however, the average commute to work is quite long.
+On average, people spend 35.55 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Mount Vernon is an extremely ethnically-diverse city.
 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be Black or African-American, followed by White.
 Mount Vernon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.16% of the city’s residents.
-Important ancestries of people in Mount Vernon include Italian, Irish, Haitian, and Brazilian.
+People of Hispanic or Latino origin account for 16.17% of the city’s residents.
+Important ancestries of people in Mount Vernon include Jamaican, Italian, Irish, German, and African.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.